abhipsamishra032/React_Webpack_Redux/README.md

-Basic Commands to create a React app project

 This is a simple react-redux project and webpack is being used for configuration.

 Easy to understand and easy to follow.

 npm install - install all package

 npm run start - compile and run the server